John Aubrey: Wiltshire

 Aubrey began work on compiling material for a natural historical and antiquarian study of Wiltshire in 1656.
 Independently, in 1659, a self-appointed committee of Wiltshire gentry determined that a county history should be produced on the model of William Dugdale's Antiquities of Warwickshire.
 It was agreed that Aubrey would deal with the northern division of the county.

-He chose to divide the work into two separate projects, on the antiquities and the natural history of the county respectively.
+Aubrey chose to divide the work into two separate projects, on the antiquities and the natural history of the county respectively.
 The work on the antiquities (which he entitled Hypomnemata Antiquaria) was closely modelled on Dugdale, and was largely finished by 1671: Aubrey deposited his draft in the Ashmolean Museum in two manuscript volumes.
 Unfortunately, one of these was withdrawn by his brother in 1703 and subsequently lost.
 He then turned to the county's natural history.
 Some of his interim observations were read to the Royal Society in 1668 and 1675–6.
 In 1685 Aubrey recast the work, now modelling it on Robert Plot's Natural History of Oxford-shire (published in 1677); and it was effectively finished by 1690–91, when he transcribed a fair copy.
 Shortly afterwards the Royal Society commissioned another transcript, at a cost of £7.
 In 1693 Aubrey asked his brother William Aubrey and Thomas Tanner to bring the project to completion, but despite their best intentions they failed to do so.

 The manuscript of the Naturall Historie is now Bodleian MSS Aubrey 1 and 2.
 The Royal Society's copy, which includes material (mainly on supernatural phenomena) that Aubrey afterwards removed from his own manuscript, is now Royal Society MS 92.
 The surviving manuscript of the Antiquities is now Bodleian MS Aubrey 3.
 A highly selective edition of the Naturall Historie was published by John Britton in 1847 for the Wiltshire Topographical Society.
 The Antiquities were published (again, with certain omissions) by John Edward Jackson in 1862 as Wiltshire: the Topographical Collections of John Aubrey.